-Deep in the heart of the Daniel Boone National Forest, Cumberland Falls State Park is home to renowned Cumberland Falls, a stunning 125-foot wide waterfall cascading over a boulder-rich gorge, revered as the Niagara of the South, and featuring the rare moonbow (a rainbow created by moonlight) — one of only two in the world.
+Deep in the heart of the Daniel Boone National Forest, discover Cumberland Falls State Resort Park.
+Home to the renowned Cumberland Falls, often revered as the “Niagara of the South,” this 68-foot tall, 125-foot wide waterfall cascades over a boulder-rich gorge.
+It also features the rare moonbow, a lunar rainbow created by the light of a full moon – one of only two in the world.